Almarch/pygotchi/README.md

 ### 🧬 Load a ROM

 From the administration menu, flash a ROM.
-It should be a 12ko .bin file.
+It should be a 12ko `.bin` file.
 Use the switch button to get the emulation started.
 The ROM is loaded on the server, and the emulation runs server-side.
+The ROM version is automatically detected and the graphical theme (background, icons) is adapted accordindingly.

 ### 💾 Save the game

 The game may be saved any time using the Save CPU button from the administration menu.
-The save.bin file may then be loaded again.
+The `save.bin` file may then be loaded again.
 Ensure consistency between the loaded CPU and the ROM.

-### 🎵 Control the sound

-The sound is controlled using the native Tamagotchi functionnality, with the **A+C** button.
-The sound is disabled / enabled on the server side.

 ### 💞 Automatic care

 The Tamagotchi won an [Ig Nobel prize](https://improbable.com/ig/winners/#ig1997) for diverting people from their professional duties.
 But don’t worry, it is not a fatality: check this option and a friendly bot will care for your pet, freeing you up for more important (though probably less fun) stuff.

+The automatic care works on the server side, so the bot keeps caring for the pet when the user session is closed.
+It is automatically adapted to the ROM version.
+Currently, only P1 and P2 are supported.

 This feature is inspired from [Tamatrix](https://github.com/hortinstein/tamatrix) (see also the [dockerized version](https://github.com/greysonp/tamatrix)).

-The Tamagotchi version is automatically detected so that the appropriate care algorithm will be used.
-Currently, it is only implemented for P1 and P2.
-It works on the server side, so the bot will keep caring for the pet when the user session is closed.
+### 🎵 Control the sound

+The sound is controlled using the native Tamagotchi functionnality, with the **A+C** button.
+This feature works on the server side.

+### 🛠️ Swagger
+Not all APIs are implemented on the UI, and a swagger allows for a few more functionalities.

 ## ☁️ Deploy a Tamagotchi server